Zhivkov Constitution

-The Zhivkov Constitution was the third Constitution of Bulgaria, and the second of the Communist era.
+The Zhivkov Constitution (Bulgarian: Живковска Конституция) was a communist state constitution and Bulgaria's third Constitution of Bulgaria overall.
 It was in effect from May 18, 1971 to July 12, 1991.

 The Bulgarian Communist Party, under the leadership of general secretary Todor Zhivkov, used the outbreak of the Prague Spring as a pretext to tighten control over all social organizations and heavily re-emphasize "democratic centralism" within the party.
 Zhivkov and his colleagues were determined to reassure the Soviets that there would not be a Bulgarian version of the Prague Spring.
 A major result of the events of 1968 was the decision to replace the Dimitrov Constitution of 1947.

 The proposed changes were discussed and approved by a commission chaired by Zhivkov.
 After receiving the assent of the Tenth Party Congress, it was approved via a national referendum held in May 1971.
 The document detailed for the first time the structure of the BCP (highly centralized, in keeping with policy after 1968) and its role in leading both society and state.
 The Bulgarian Agrarian National Union (BANU) was specified as the partner of the BCP in the cooperative governing of the country.

 A new State Council was created to oversee the Council of Ministers and exercise supreme executive authority.
 In 1971, Zhivkov, prime minister since 1962, resigned to become chairman of the State Council.

 The 1971 constitution defined Bulgaria as a socialist state with membership in the international socialist community.
 Like its predecessor, it granted broad citizens' rights, but these rights were limited by the requirement that they be exercised only in the interest of the state.
 Citizens' obligations included working according to one's ability to build the foundation of the socialist state and defend the state, compulsory military service, and paying taxes.
 The new constitution also defined four forms of property: state, cooperative, public organization, and private.
 Private property was limited to that needed for individual and family upkeep.